KAWASAKI Z1 900, KZ900, H2 750 & H1 VINTAGE DATE CODES – COMPLETE OEM PARTS GUIDE

 Kawasaki Mikuni Carburetor date code Info

 Kawasaki carburetors were made by Mikuni.
 Z1s were equipped with 28mm model VM28SC carbs.
 Mikuni manufactured The 147 series and the 217 series.
-Initially the 1470 series was used, then 147 2 and 147 3.
-These were only used on the Z1 and Z1A.
+The first carbs used were the 1470 series.
+The carbs were updated to the 147 2 and 147 3.
+The "1470 - 1473" series were only used on the Z1 and Z1A.

-The redesigned carbs were the 217 0, used on late Z1A and all Z1B Models.
+The redesigned carbs were the 217 0.
+These were used on late Z1A and all Z1B Models.
 According to a Kawasaki bulletin, 217 series carburetors were specified to be fitted on engines numbered 32866 and higher.
-The KZ900 used 26mm VM26SS carbs.
+The 2170 Mikuni carburetors were used to the end of production and available as genuine replacement parts to be purchased from dealers.

 Note: (1470, 147 2, 147 3, 217 0) refer to carburetor model numbers, not dates.

-The redesigned carbs were the 217 0, used on late Z1A and all Z1B Models.
+The redesigned carbs were the 217 0.
+These were used on late Z1A and all Z1B Models.
 According to a Kawasaki bulletin, 217 series carburetors were specified to be fitted on engines numbered 32866 and higher.
-The KZ900 used 26mm VM26SS carbs.
+The 2170 Mikuni carburetors were used to the end of production and available as genuine replacement parts to be purchased from dealers.

 Note: (1470, 147 2, 147 3, 217 0) refer to carburetor model numbers, not dates.